 Balancing School & Full-time Military Requirements

-Embry-Riddle had a satellite campus on our base, which only offered night classes.
-I was single, and education was a priority for me, so I volunteered to work the midnight shift for almost two years while I worked toward my degree.
-I went to class from 5 – 9pm, had dinner, then went to work around midnight.
+Embry-Riddle had a satellite campus on our base, offering only night classes.
+I was single, and education was my priority, so I volunteered to work the midnight shift for almost two years while I worked toward my degree.
+I went to class from 5 – 9 p.m., had dinner, then went to work around midnight.
 I went to bed when I got home, then studied and wrote papers in the afternoon before going to class again.
 I worked with my supervisors to ensure I could remain on the midnight shift.
-They loved that because they had an NCO on the late-shift, and I loved it because it allowed me to take classes.
+They loved that because they had an NCO on the late shift, and I loved it because it allowed me to take classes.

 I also took online classes when I was deployed.
-We often worked 14 hour days while deployed, but there was always some down time here and there.
-I was an aircraft mechanic, an we had to ride the launch truck in case there were ay last-minute emergencies.
-Riding launch could take anywhere from 15 minutes, to well over an hour.
-Much of that time we were on stand-by.
+We often worked 14-hour days while deployed, but there was always some downtime here and there.
+I was an aircraft mechanic, and we had to ride the launch truck in case of any last-minute emergencies.
+Riding launch could take anywhere from 15 minutes to well over an hour.
+For much of that time, we were on standby.
 While everyone on the truck was cutting up or reading Maxim Magazine, I was reading about the history of flight or a book about aviation management.
 I also used my random days off to study and write papers.

-Using a combination of my previous college credits, my Air Force training, taking placement exams, and taking classes through Embry-Riddle, I was able to complete my degree in about 20 months.
-It would have taken longer if I didn’t have the year of college already under my belt, but I also would have doubled-up on more classes and tested out of other classes.
-I’m confident I could have completed it in around 2, to 2.5 years.
+Using a combination of my previous college credits, my Air Force training, placement exams, and taking classes through Embry-Riddle, I completed my degree in about 20 months.
+It would have taken longer if I didn’t have the year of college already under my belt, but I also would have doubled up on more classes and tested out of other classes.
+I’m confident I could have completed it in around 2 to 2.5 years.

 Applying this to Your Degree

-My situation was unique because I already had a year of college and I received a lot of credits for my Air Force Training.
+My situation was unique because I already had a year of college and received many credits for my Air Force Training.
 Your situation will be your own.
-So you need to be strategic with your planning.
+So, you need to be strategic with your planning.

 I chose the degree that was best for me at the time.
-I had hopes of being an Air Force officer, so a degree in Professional Aeronautics was a great fit.
+I hoped to be an Air Force officer, so a degree in Professional Aeronautics was a great fit.
 It worked well with my experience and gave me options going forward.
-It was also the easiest for me to achieve because of the credits I received for my Air Force training.
+It was also the easiest to achieve because of the credits I received for my Air Force training.

-You may or may not be in a situation where you can apply your military training toward your degree, but you should at least look into it.
+You may or may not be able to apply your military training toward your degree, but you should at least look into it.
 You should also look into testing out of classes.
 They will save you a lot of time, money, and heartache.
-Sit down with your guidance counselor and determine which classes you must take, and which you can test out of.
+Sit down with your guidance counselor and determine which classes you must take and which you can test out of.
 It’s reasonable to test out of one or two classes per month if you keep to a schedule.

 Final Note – You Must Maintain Your Military Standards

 Finally, you need to maintain your work standards and be flexible with your work situation.
 Most units require a supervisor’s permission to take classes.
-They aren’t likely to give you permission if you are still in upgrade training or your work isn’t up to par.
+They aren’t likely to permit you if you are still in upgrade training or your work isn’t up to par.
 You also won’t be able to take classes if you have an unfavorable information file.
-So make sure you pass your PT tests, show up to work on time, and maintain the expected performance.
+So ensure you pass your PT tests, show up to work on time, and maintain the expected performance.

 As to your work schedule, you may need to get creative.
 The classes offered on our base were in the evenings.
-So I offered to work the midnight shift in order to take classes.
-Things can get tricky if your only option is the day shift and your school only offers classes in the day time.
-If that is the case, you may need to get creative with scheduling and offer to work an extra hour here or there, eat a 10 minute lunch everyday, or take classes online.
+So, I offered to work the midnight shift to take classes.
+Things can get tricky if your only option is the day shift and your school only offers classes in the daytime.
+If that is the case, you may need to get creative with scheduling and offer to work an extra hour here or there, eat a 10-minute lunch every day, or take classes online.
 You might even consider attending classes at a different school.
 But don’t let those little details stop you from taking classes.
-Tuition Assistance is a very valuable benefit and achieving your degree can pay dividends long after your military career ends.
+Tuition Assistance is a valuable benefit; achieving your degree can pay dividends long after your military career ends.